fbpx

 Table of contents:

-Reading and learning are the two things that determine the success of a child during his school career.
-First he learns to read.
-Then he reads to learn.
-Because the child with reading reading difficulties battles to read, he is therefore also hampered in the learning situation.
+Reading and learning are the two things that determine a child’s success during their school career.
+First, they learn to read.
+Then, they read to learn.
+Children with reading difficulties are thus also hampered in learning.

-• The child may read very slowly and hesitantly, read without fluency, word by word, or may constantly lose their place, thereby leaving out whole chunks or reading the same passage twice.
+• The child may read very slowly and hesitantly, without fluency, word by word, or constantly lose their place, leaving out whole chunks or reading the same passage twice.

 • They may read or write the letters of a word in the wrong order, like “left” for “felt,” or the syllables in the wrong order, like “emeny” for “enemy,” or words in the wrong order, like “are there” for “there are.”

-• They may read with poor comprehension, or it may be that he remembers little of what he reads.
+• They may read with poor comprehension, or remember little of what they read.

-• They may have a poor and/or slow handwriting.
+• They may have poor and/or slow handwriting.

 Successful intervention is dependent on finding the cause or causes of a problem.
 Most problems can only be solved if one knows their causes.
 A disease such as pellagra took the lives of thousands in the southern states of America during the early part of the twentieth century.
-Today, pellagra is virtually unknown because we know that it is caused by a vitamin B3 deficiency.
+Today, pellagra is virtually unknown because we know that a vitamin B3 deficiency causes it.
 A viable point of departure would thus be to ask the question, “What causes reading difficulties?”

-To fully understand the cause(s) of reading difficulties is important to take note of the fact that there is nothing that any human being knows, or can do, that he has not learned.
+To fully understand the cause(s) of reading difficulties, it is essential to note that there is nothing that any human being knows or can do that they have not learned.
 If you dump a little puppy into the water, it will swim.
 Do the same with a human child, and it will drown.
 The child must learn to swim.

-There is yet another, equally important fact, which is also a sine qua non towards the understanding of reading difficulties, and which has also so far been overlooked, viz. that learning is a stratified process.
-This is a self-evident fact, yet its significance in the situation of the child with a reading difficulty has never been fully comprehended.
-Throughout the world, in all educational systems, it is commonly accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
-If human learning had not been a stratified process, if it had taken place on a single level, this would have been unnecessary.
-It would then not have been important to start a child in first grade.
+In all educational systems, it is commonly accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
+This would have been unimportant if human learning had not been a stratified process.
+Starting a child in first grade would not have been necessary.
 It would have been possible for the child to enter school at any level and to complete the school years in any order.

-A simpler example to illustrate the stratified nature of learning is the fact that one has to learn to count before it becomes possible to learn to add and subtract.
-Suppose one tried to teach a child, who had not learned to count yet, to add and subtract.
-This would be quite impossible and no amount of effort would ever succeed in teaching the child these skills.
-In the same way, there are also certain skills and knowledge that a child must have acquired first, before it becomes possible for him to benefit from a course in reading.
+A more straightforward example to illustrate the stratified nature of learning is that one has to learn to count before it becomes possible to learn to add and subtract.
+Suppose one tried to teach a child who had not learned to count yet to add and subtract.
+This would be quite impossible, and no amount of effort would ever succeed in teaching the child these skills.
+In the same way, there are also specific skills and knowledge that a child must acquire before it becomes possible for him to benefit from a course in reading.

 The first rung

-Di dunia kini kita, tiap orang harus dapat membaca… Unless one has first learned to speak Bahasa Indonesia, there is no way that one would be able to read the above Indonesian sentence.
+Di dunia kini kita, tiap orang harus dapat membaca… One must first learn to speak Bahasa Indonesia to read the above Indonesian sentence.
 This shows that language is at the very bottom of the reading ladder.
-Its role in reading can be compared to the role of running in the game of soccer.
+Its role in reading can be compared to running in soccer.
 One cannot play soccer if one cannot run.
-One cannot read a language unless one knows the particular language well.
+One can only read a language if one knows the particular language well.

-If a child’s knowledge of English is poor, then his reading will also be poor.
-Without effectively working at improving his English, the reading ability of the child will not improve.
+If a child’s English knowledge is poor, their reading will also be poor.
+The child’s reading ability will not improve without effectively improving their English.

 The second rung

-The game of soccer consists of many fragmented elements or skills — passing, shooting, heading, etc. Before any child is expected to play in a full-game situation, they should first be trained to pass, shoot and head the ball.
+The game of soccer consists of many fragmented elements or skills — passing, shooting, heading, etc. Before any child is expected to play in a full-game situation, they should be trained to pass, shoot, and head the ball.
 It is the same with reading.
-Cognitive skills, such as visual processing, auditory processing, and auditory memory form the foundation of reading and must be taught first.
+Cognitive skills, such as visual processing, auditory processing, and auditory memory, form the foundation of reading and must be taught first.

-Visual processing is one of the important cognitive skills and refers to the ability to make sense of information taken in through the eyes.
+Visual processing is one of the critical cognitive skills and refers to the ability to make sense of information taken in through the eyes.
 Visual processing skills include the ability to discriminate between foreground and background, color, shapes, sizes, and position in space.
-Last-mentioned refers to the ability to accurately perceive objects in space with reference to other objects.
-A person with a spatial problem may find it difficult to distinguish letters like b and d, and sometimes n and u.
+The last-mentioned refers to the ability to interpret objects in space with reference to other objects.
+A person with a spatial problem may need help distinguishing between letters like b and d, and sometimes n and u.

 Auditory processing refers to the ability to make sense of information taken in through the ears.
-It is not the ability to hear but the ability to interpret, organize and analyze what’s heard.
+It is not the ability to hear but to interpret, organize, and analyze what’s heard.
 Phonological awareness, the ability to hear the individual sounds (phonemes) in words, is at the heart of reading and requires a range of auditory processing skills.

-According to Ringoen, in order to begin to utilize phonics beyond memorizing a few individual sounds, a child must have an auditory digit span of close to six.
-Digit span is a common measure of short-term memory, i.e. the number of digits a person can absorb and recall in correct serial order after hearing them or seeing them.
+Ringoen says a child must have an auditory digit span of close to six to begin to utilize phonics beyond memorizing a few individual sounds.
+Digit span is a standard measure of short-term memory, i.e., the number of digits a person can absorb and recall in correct serial order after hearing or seeing them.

-To test the auditory digit span of a child, say numbers slowly in one-second intervals, in a monotone voice.
+To test the auditory digit span of a child, say numbers slowly in one-second intervals in a monotone voice.
 Say, for example, 6-1-5-8 and have the child repeat it.
 If they can, then say 9-2-4-7-5.
-The child must be able to say a 4 digit sequence back correctly 75% of the time on the first try to be considered at a short-term memory of 4, and it is the same for each higher digit.
+The child must be able to say a four-digit sequence back correctly 75 percent of the time on the first try to be considered at a short-term memory of four, and it is the same for each higher digit.

-Other memory skills involved in reading are phonological emic awareness, visual memory, sequential memory, iconic memory, long-term memory, and working memory.
+Other memory skills involved in reading are visual memory, sequential memory, and long-term memory.

 Treatment for reading difficulties